-This site contains promotional information that is intended for UK healthcare professionals who have an interest in uveal melanoma.
+This site contains promotional information that is intended for healthcare professionals who have an interest in uveal melanoma.
 Adverse event reporting details can be found in the footer.

 KIMMTRAK▼ (tebentafusp) is indicated as monotherapy for the treatment of human leukocyte antigen (HLA)-A*02:01-positive adult patients with unresectable or metastatic uveal melanoma (mUM).2